• Skip to main content

 Ask the average person whether they’ve worked for a company they didn’t like, and they’ll probably say yes.
 Whether we’re working in a field we loathe just to pay the bills or dealing with a bully of a boss to get necessary work experience, we’ve all found ourselves in positions we’re less than fond of.

-The last thing we want in these cases is for people to equate us with our less than amazing jobs.
+The last thing we want in these cases is for people to equate us with our less-than-amazing jobs.
 Even worse than that is when we start to identify ourselves with our unpleasant workplaces.
 We can survive when others have negative opinions about us, but when we dislike ourselves, we’re in big trouble.

 So if you’re working for a company you hate and feel like it’s starting to affect your self-image, try a new approach.
 Think of a loved one who is or was working at a company whose values or culture totally clashed with their own.
 Would you equate that loved one’s ethics and personality with those of their office?
 Probably not—so it’s not fair to equate yourself with the aspects of your job that you don’t enjoy or stand for.